digital-asset/daml/unreleased.rst

 --------------

 + [DAML Docs] For ``damlc docs``, the ``--template`` argument now takes the path to a Mustache template when generating Markdown, Rst, and HTML output.
 The template can use ``title`` and ``body`` variables to control the appearance of the docs.
++ [DAML Assistant] Spaces in user names or other parts of file names should now be handled correctly.